pejvan/DelftX-FP101x-Introduction-to-Functional-Programming/7.FunctionalParsersAndMonads/monads-GrahamHutton.md

 performing a `case` analysis on a value of a `Maybe` type, mapping `Nothing` to itself, and `Just x` to some result depending upon `x`.
-(Aside: we could go further and also take account of the fact that the case analysis is performed on the result of an eval, but this would lead to the more advanced notion of a monadic fold.)
+(Aside: we could go further and also take account of the fact that the case analysis is performed on the result of an `eval`, but this would lead to the more advanced notion of a monadic fold.)

 How should this pattern be abstracted out?
 One approach would be